S-Sharvesh/Native_Federation/README.md

 A cutting-edge Angular microfrontend architecture demonstrating advanced Native Federation capabilities with real-time load tracking and modern black & white UI design.

-## Architecture Overvi## 📄 License
+## Architecture Overview

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Happy Coding! 🚀**ject demonstrates a microfrontend architecture with two main applications:
+This project demonstrates a microfrontend architecture with two main applications:

 - **Shell Application**: The host application that orchestrates and loads remote modules
 - **Remote Application**: A standalone micro-application that exposes modules to be consumed by the shell